Frequently Asked Questions

 • Invasive alien species

 SBTs for nature will enable companies to avoid and reduce their contributions towards these key pressures, while also identifying locations where companies should invest in regenerative and restorative solutions to improve the state of nature.
-These response options unlocked through the SBT-setting process are in line with the mitigation hierarchy and SBTN’s Action Framework ‘A3RT’ first introduced in the SBTN Initial Guidance for Business in 2020
+These response options unlocked through the SBT-setting process are in line with the mitigation hierarchy and SBTN’s Action Framework ‘A3RT’ first introduced in the SBTN Initial Guidance for Business in 2020.

 An organization’s alignment with the mitigation hierarchy can also be an indication of whether or not it is contributing toward a nature-positive future.
-Following the Initial Guidance, the hierarchy of actions to take includes:
+Following SBTN’s Initial Guidance, the hierarchy of actions to take includes:

 Avoid: Prevent and impact from happening in the first place; eliminate the impact entirely.